- Our Programs

-Learn how a neighborhood, community organization or other group, including PTAs, Girl Scouts, Boy Scouts and Sports Leagues, can be supportive in a time of crisis or loss.
-We will work with you to tailor a workshop tailored specifically to your audience and your needs.
+Learn how a neighborhood, community organization or other group, including PTA/Os, Houses of Worship, Girl Scouts, Boy Scouts and Sports Leagues, can be supportive in a time of crisis or loss.
+We will work with you to create a workshop tailored specifically to your audience and your needs.
 Losses can include death, divorce, separation, abandonment, parental incarceration, disability, illness, etc. We also provide support at YOUR site – whether a school, workplace, house of worship or town hall – after any type of loss including but not limited to suicide, homicide, accidental death, or illness.

 Some of our partners include Kessler Institute of Rehabilitation, Family Promise, Alzheimer’s NJ, New Jersey Department of Children and Families (DCF,) PFLAG, Jewish Community Center of Central Jersey, the Summit Y, Scotch Plains YMCA, and many others.

 We’d like to share this excerpt from a letter we received after a workshop at Kessler Institute for Rehabilitation for parents of children with brain injuries:

 To learn more about children and grief and to find additional resources and grief support centers in NJ and nationally, go to the National Alliance for Grieving Children.